 The New England Oyster House west of Gatsby's.
 It was part of a national chain that somehow disappeared over time, probably due to Red Lobster growing nationally in the 1970's after they were bought out by General Mills at the time.

-The Black Angus Restaurant further west had a lingerie show in the bar area at lunch on weekdays in the early 70's.
+The Black Angus Restaurant (885 W. 49th Street) had a lingerie show in the bar area at lunch on weekdays in the early 70's.
 Beautiful models paraded around in negligees and panties trying to entice customers to buy their company's bedtime apparel.
 The Black Angus (the nickname was "Black Anus") shut down sometime in the 80's.

 There was a Shell gas station on the northwest corner of W. 10th Avenue and 49th Street and as I recall their prices were usually the same as other gas stations in the area.